bjh21/mal/process/guide.md

   * `seq`: takes a list, vector, string, or nil.
 If an empty list, empty vector, or empty string ("") is passed in then nil is returned.
-Otherwise, a list is returned unchanged, a vector is converted into a list, and a string is converted to a list that containing the original string split into single character strings.
+Otherwise, a list is returned unchanged, a vector is converted into a list, and a string is converted to a list containing the original string split into single character strings.
 * For interop with the target language, add this core function: